FrederiqueBaillais/Odile-s-jobs-interview/README.md

 + What language constructions do you use for iterating over object properties and array items ?

 + What is event loop?
-What is the difference between call stack and task queue?
+What is the difference between call stack and task queue ?

++